RediSearch/RediSearch/docs/docs/Configuring.md

 The maximum amount of time **in milliseconds** that a search query is allowed to run.
 If this time is exceeded we return the top results accumulated so far, or an error depending on the policy set with `ON_TIMEOUT`.
 The timeout can be disabled by setting it to 0.

-!!! note
+{{% alert title="Note" color="info" %}}
 Timeout refers to query time only.
 Parsing the query is not counted towards `timeout`.
 If timeout was not reached during the search, finalizing operation such as loading documents' content or reducers, continue.
+{{% /alert %}}

 ### Default